-Peter is following in the footsteps of his late father who played the Cavern Club on the 24thMay, 2001, 45 years after his first number one ‘Rock Island Line’.
+Peter made his Cavern debut in 2019, following in the footsteps of his late father who played the Cavern Club on the 24thMay, 2001, 45 years after his first number one ‘Rock Island Line’.
 Lonnie was also inducted into the Cavern’s Wall of Fame.

 The Live Lounge is a standing venue with some unreserved seating.
 Seating is not guaranteed and may not be available for all shows.
 If you have a disability and need a seat please get in touch with us in advance to make arrangements!